tidepool-org/hub/medtronic/suspendEvents.md

 This page discusses Tidepool's current understanding of the semantics of various suspend events seen from Carelink.
-It is the result of assumptions and reverse engineering because we have yet been unable to get someone at Medtronic to confirm or deny that these are the semantics of the events.
+It is the result of assumptions and reverse engineering because we have not yet contacted someone at Medtronic to confirm or deny that these are the semantics of the events.

 A suspend event generally looks something like: